cladur/midi_synthesizer/README.md

 Also:

-- [ ] Check which files we can add to .gitignore (for example: .launch).
+- [ ] Check which files we can add to .gitignore (for example: .launch)